Bio

 Mary Dwyer

-Mary Dwyer was born in Bridgeport Connecticut.
-Her studio is in the historic American Fabrics Building in Bridgeport where cuny lace was once made.
-Mary has exhibited at Museums and galleries including The New Britain Museum of American Art (CT), Noyes Museum (NJ), ODETTA Gallery (New York), Smack Mellon (New York), Melanie Carr Gallery, (Essex, CT), Tiger Strikes Asteroid (New York), The Institute Library (New Haven CT), Artspace (New Haven, CT) , and London design show honoring Frank Lloyd Wright.
-Her work is in the Flat Files at Melanie Carr Gallery and is listed online by ODETTA on 1st dibs.
-She is a recipient of Connecticut Artist Fellowship Grant.
-Her paintings are in the collection of the New Britain Museum of American Art.
+Mary Dwyer is a contemporary painter who lives and works in Connecticut.
+Her studio is in the historic American fabrics Building in Bridgeport where Cluny lace was once made.
+Her work has been exhibited at numerous museums and galleries in metropolitan New York including ODETTA Gallery, Smack Mellon, and Tiger Strikes Asteroid.
+In Connecticut at The New Britain Museum of American Art, Melanie Carr Gallery, The Institute Library, Artspace New Haven, and in a design show honoring Frank Lloyd Wright in London, England.
+She is a recipient of the Connecticut Artist fellowship Grant.
+Several of her paintings are in the permanent collection of The New Britain Museum of American Art.

 Awards